DNSCrypt/encrypted-dns-server/README.md

 Done.
 Your server is now running the new proxy.

+## Built-in DNS cache

+The proxy includes a key cache, as well as a DNS cache to significantly reduce the load on upstream servers.

+In addition, if a server is slow or unresponsive, expired cached queries will be returned, improving reliabilitty of popular domain names.

 ## State file

 The proxy creates and updates a file named `encrypted-dns.state` by default.
 That file contains the provider secret key, as well as certificates and encryption keys.